ThinkMorph/ThinkMorph/README.md

   </a>
 </p>

-🌟  This is the official repository for the paper "[ThinkMorph: Emergent Properties in Multimodal Interleaved Chain-of-Thought Reasoning]()", which contains the training and inference code for ThinkMorph.
+🌟  This is the official repository which contains the training and inference code for ThinkMorph.

 ## 💥 News
 - **[2025.10.29]** Our model checkpoint and training data are now accessible at [Huggingface](https://huggingface.co/ThinkMorph).